UWC2-APIDOC/to-do-service-au25/docs/api/post-tasks.md

 # markdownlint-enable
 ---

-# Post users
+# Post task

-Post new tasks to the service.
+Post new task to the service.

 ## URL

 ```shell
 {server_url}/tasks
 ```